 vec4 initializeFunction(vec2 position);

 - synchronize(<parent feedback>) – synchronizes the feedback buffer with another buffer, so that this one is updated immediately after the other.
-Cannot be used together with update_rate.
+Cannot be used with feedback image or together with update_rate.

 - filter(<filter mode>)